dbera/OfflineMBT/README.md

 # OfflineMBT
 Systems Modeling and Test Generation

+### Using mCRL2

+Upon saving a `.prj` file, besides a CPNServer folder, an additional folder mCRL2 is created.
+Model checking can be done using `cpn2mcrl2.py`, the CLI can be inspected using `-h`.

 ### Development environment setup

 Follow these instructions to set up a development environment.